ropensci/roweb3/content/blog/2022-07-01-evaluating-github-activity-for-contributors/index.md

   - GitHub
   - contributors
   - tech notes
-description: How to evaluate the activity of a GitHub repository as an user or potential contributors
+description: How to evaluate the activity of a GitHub repository as an user or potential contributor.
 ---

 Say you have a bug report or feature request to make to a package.